Governance

 Beth Hallam

-Beth is a first year student studying French, Maths, Further Maths and Physics A Levels.
+Beth is a second year student studying French, Maths, Further Maths and Physics A Levels.
 She was appointed as a Student Governor in November 2022 and is a member of the Curriculum and Quality Committee.

 Alex Gwinn